dotnet/designs/accepted/2022/FunctionPointers.md

 +       public virtual bool IsUnmanagedFunctionPointer { get; }

-        // These only work for types obtained from GetSignature*Type().
+        // These only work for types obtained from GetModified*Type().
         // An empty Type[] is returned otherwise.
 +       public virtual Type[] GetFunctionPointerCallingConventions();
 +       public virtual Type[] GetRequiredCustomModifiers();
 +       public virtual Type[] GetOptionalCustomModifiers();

+        // This is used with 'Type.GetMethod(..., Type[] types)' to find a method with parameters that
+        // are function pointers.
+For a similar reference, see Type.MakePointerType().
++       public static Type MakeFunctionPointerType(Type[] functionPointerArguments);
     }
 }
 ```